andywiecko/plotex/README.md

 ## Replace the header <a name="replace"></a>

-Flag `-r` works similar as `-a` option, but it replaces all header options loaded from profile.
+Flag `-r` works similar as `-a` option, but it replaces all header options loaded from the profile.

 ```
 plotex test.plt -r '\usepackage{lmodern}'